VisualComposer/vcwb-demo-element-example-plugin/README.md

 - *.php files - Required PHP files(must be described in ../manifest.json)
 - editor.css - CSS file which will be used only in the editor
 - style.css - CSS file which will be used on the frontend to display content

-### Requirements
-- node > 8.0, recommended latest
-- PHP > 5.4, recommended latest (7.2)

-## Installation
-- Clone this repository `git clone https://github.com/VisualComposer/vcwb-demo-element-example-plugin.git`
-- Run `yarn install` in the element directory
-- Build via `yarn build` in the element directory
-- Once an element is built it will appear in the Visual Composer editor

 ### Commands
 ```